-Before taking the expectant mom “eating for two” too seriously and starting to eat twice what you would normally , you need to note that excessive weight can result in serious problems, such gestational diabetes, a high risk of hypertension and a long list of other complications.
-Gaining too many pounds as a surrogate mother can also make the baby too big, leading to difficulties during delivery.
+Before taking the expectant mom “eating for two” too seriously and starting to eat twice what you would normally, you need to note that excessive weight can result in serious problems, such as gestational diabetes, a high risk of hypertension, and a long list of other complications.
+Gaining too many pounds as a Surrogate mother can also make the baby too big, leading to difficulties during delivery.
 Besides, gaining too much weight when pregnant can leave the mother overweight after the baby is born, and this weight can be very hard to lose post-delivery.

 Eat for Nutrition.

-Throughout your surrogacy journey it’s important to make sure that your getting all the essential vitamins and minerals the baby needs.
-Carbohydrates, fats and proteins also contribute to the development of the baby.
+Throughout your surrogacy journey, it’s important to make sure that you’re getting all the essential vitamins and minerals the baby needs.
+Carbohydrates, fats, and proteins also contribute to the development of the baby.

-In addition to carbohydrates and fats, nutrients such as calcium, iron, potassium and folic acid are essential.
-Your plate should have a variety of colors on it, meaning it contains a lot of different vegetables.
+In addition to carbohydrates and fats, nutrients such as calcium, iron, potassium, and folic acid are essential.
+Your plate should have a variety of colours on it, meaning it contains a lot of different vegetables.
 This is a great way to ensure that you are getting a variety of different nutrients.

 How to Keep Those Extra Pregnancy Pounds Off.

-So, what is the right thing for a surrogate to do if she is gaining weight too quickly?
+So, what is the right thing for a Surrogate to do if she is gaining weight too quickly?
 She should try to reduce the rate she’s gaining weight in order to meet the child’s growing needs.
-A gestational surrogate need to monitor her foods, as well as the quantity, to ensure that her final weight does not fall below or above the optimal range.
-Here are some things to do to keep your weight in check if you are worried about weight gain, as a surrogate.
+A gestational Surrogate needs to monitor her foods, as well as the quantity, to ensure that her final weight does not fall below or above the optimal range.
+Here are some things to do to keep your weight in check if you are worried about weight gain, as a Surrogate.

 Cut out empty calories.